Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 Without getting too deep into the political aspect, Irelanders couldn’t afford much under British rule and had to make the most of what they had.

-Shephard’s pie was invented by the lower-class as a way to enjoy leftovers.
+As a result, shepherd’s pie was invented by the lower-class as a way to enjoy leftovers.

 As potatoes were an easy to grow crop, commoners would use it as the hearty part of their dish.
-Filling a dish with leftover scraps and topping it with potatoes became an amazing traditional Irish dish.
+Filling a dish coupled with leftover scraps and topping it with potatoes became an amazing traditional Irish dish.

 How To Make Shepherd’s Pie